joe-antognini/joe-antognini.github.io/_drafts/consciousness.md

 So let's follow where this argument takes us.
 Rather than manipulating rocks in a desert, let's imagine a bar of iron heated past the Curie temperature.
-Each atom in the bar has a magnetic moment which points either up or down.
-For simplicity, let's assume that the bar is very hot and that the magnetic moment of each atom is randomly flipping between up and down.
-Moreover by an ingenious device, we have the means to observe whether the magnetic moment of every atom in the bar is up or down at any given time.
+Each atom in the bar has a magnetic moment which points either up or down, and because the bar is so hot, the magnetic moment of each atom is randomly flipping between up and down.
+Moreover, by an ingenious device, we have the means to observe whether the magnetic moment of every atom in the bar is up or down at any given time.

 I want to determine if this bar of iron is conscious, so I examine its atoms to see if it is running the `consciousness.exe` computer program.
 I designate the first $$P$$ atoms to be input bits, another $$N$$ atoms to be internal states of the Turing machine, and then another $$Q$$ atoms to be outputs.
-Then I look at the magnetic moments of those atoms sampled at different time steps and see if they correspond to the inputs, outputs, and intermediate states of `consciousness.exe` by designating a moment pointing "up" as a 1 and a moment pointing "down" as a 0.
+Then I look at the magnetic moments of those atoms sampled at different time steps and see if they correspond to the inputs, outputs, and intermediate states of the corresponding Turing machine by designating a moment pointing "up" as a 1 and a moment pointing "down" as a 0.
 Naturally, there is no correspondence so I conclude that the bar of iron is not conscious.

 Simultaneously, however, my friend Alice performs the same observation.
 But rather than designating atoms pointing "up" as a 1 and a moment pointing down